John Lyndon

 Sir John Lyndon (c.
-1630-1699) was an Irish judge and politician of the seventeenth century.
+1630 – 1699) was an Irish judge and politician of the seventeenth century.
 He was the first holder of the office of Third Serjeant-at-law, which was created especially for him, apparently as a "consolation prize" for not being made a High Court judge the first time he sought that office.
+He was also Recorder of Carrickfergus for many years, a position held by several members of the Lyndon family over the best part of a century.

 Early career

 He was born in Carrickfergus, son of Captain Roger Lyndon, Collector of Customs for the town of Carrickfergus, and his wife Jane Marten.
-The Lyndons were a prominent Carrickfergus family who settled in the town in the 1590s, though at least one branch of John's own descendants were associated with Dublin.
+The Lyndons were a prominent Carrickfergus family who settled in the town around the time of its foundation in the early 1590s.
+At least one branch of John's own descendants was associated with Dublin, but they continued to play a prominent role in the political life of Carrickfergus until at least the 1730s.
 One Henry Lyndon was Mayor of Carrickfergus in 1600.
 John had at least one brother, also named Roger, who in 1666 married Dorothy Newburgh, daughter of Thomas Newburgh MP of Ballyhaise, County Cavan.
+Roger, the father, was Recorder 1641-57, like his son and grandson after him.

 John was educated at Trinity College, Dublin.
-He entered Lincoln's Inn in 1657, although it seems that he was not formally called to the Bar in England, something which later caused him a good deal of difficulty when he tried to set up a legal practice in England.
-He was appointed Recorder of Carrickfergus and entered the King's Inn in 1663.
+He entered Lincoln's Inn in 1657, although it seems that he was not actually called to the Bar in England, something which later caused him a good deal of difficulty when he tried to set up a legal practice in England.
+He was appointed Recorder of Carrickfergus in 1657 and entered the King's Inn in 1663.
 He was seneschal of St. Patrick's Cathedral, Dublin.
 He sat in the Irish House of Commons as MP for Killybegs in the sole Irish Parliament of the reign of Charles II (1661-1666).
+In 1663 he defeated an effort by Sir Audley Mervyn to replace him as Recorder of Carrickfergus (this was not a Crown appointment: the Recorder was elected by the town corporation).
+The Recordership however was a badly paid job (the salary was £20 per annum, later reduced to £10) which explains his wish for a more lucrative position.